Wedding cake: Groom's cake

 In some areas, particularly the American South, two cakes are presented at weddings.
 Usually, a large, white tiered cake, decorated mostly in white frosting, is called the bride's cake, and a second flavor choice is called the "groom's cake".
 This tradition was brought over from England by early American colonists, who considered the white-iced bride's cake too light for men's tastes.
 The groom's cake was usually a dark, liquor-soaked fruitcake.
 More recently, groom's cakes are usually chocolate or another of his favorite flavors.
 The groom's cake may be decorated or shaped as something significant to him, such as a hobby item, sports team or symbol of his occupation.
 The movie Steel Magnolias included a red velvet groom's cake in the shape of a giant armadillo.

 Bermuda has a different tradition of two cakes.
 There, the bride's cake is a three-tiered fruitcake, and the groom's cake is a pound cake.
 The bride's cake is decorated with silver and represents prosperity, and the groom's cake is decorated with gold and represents his role as the head of the family.
 The groom's cake is topped with a live cedar tree, which represents the couple's growing love, and which the couple later plants and cares for.

 When Prince William married Kate Middleton in 2011, a groom's cake was served alongside the wedding cake at the reception.
 The groom's cake was a chocolate biscuit cake based on a family recipe and McVitie's were asked to create it.

 Decorations

 Tiered cakes are often separated by flowers or columns to add visual impact and height.
 Separators can include jewels, shells, flowers and the like or can be completely separated by using traditional chrome stands.

-Frosting can be a classic smooth surface or combined with drizzle, swirls, or chips.